 - Is London a Country?

-Surprisingly, a lot of people believe that London is a country because of its popularity.
-But, it is understandable when many get confused about London being a country, and this is why:
+No, it is not!
+But surprisingly, a lot of people believe that London is a country because of its popularity.
+It is also understandable when many get confused about London being a country, and this is why:

 On a wide range of measures, London is more of a country than a city.
 More people live in London than the 8.3 million in Scotland and Wales put together, two self-governing regions described as nations within the UK.